juliasilge/supervised-ML-case-studies-course/chapters/chapter2.md

 <exercise id="8" title="Understanding upsampling">

-You have the original data set `stackoverflow`, the training set that you created `training`, and the upsampled set you created `up_train` in your environment.
-You can explore them in the console.
-Both `stackoverflow` and `training` have almost 10 times as many non-remote developers as remote developers.
+You have the original data set `stackoverflow`, the training set that you created `stack_train`, and the upsampled set you created `up_train` in your environment.
+Both `stackoverflow` and `stack_train` have almost 10 times as many non-remote developers as remote developers.

 How do the remote and non-remote developers in `up_train` compare?